Residents of Lewis, Mason or Thurston County: Apply early for WA Cares. Join the interest list. Act Now.

 · Strategies for making tough caregiving decisions

-Participants are given The Caregiver Helpbook to accompany the class and provide additional caregiving resources.
+Participants receive The Caregiver Helpbook to use during class as well as additional caregiving resources.

 Powerful Tools for Caregivers General FlyerIcon: PDF